jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 _The Christmas Song by Mel Torme, Robert Wells_

 The American Chestnut was more than just a tree - it was a vital part of the ecosystem in eastern North America.
-Its nuts were a rich source of nutrition, supporting a wide range of wildlife, from deer and blue jays to pigs and humans.
+Its large and nutritious nuts supported a wide range of wildlife, from deer and blue jays to pigs and humans.
 The tree's wood was also highly valued for its durability and versatility, making it a key material for homes and furniture-making.
-The American Chestnut played a central role in the region's economy and culture.
+For all these reasons the American Chestnut played a central role in the region's ecology, economy, and culture.

 Until a fungus blight came in the late 1800s.

-Unable to combat it, about 5 billion American chestnut trees died in a few decades.
-Perhaps five survived.
-The trees near-total extinction represents not just an ecological loss, but a profound disruption to an entire way of life.
-Forests once filled with creatures dining on chestnuts are much quieter today.
-Americans can only sing about roasting chestnuts over open fires.
+Unable to combat it, about 5 billion American chestnut trees died in a few decades, scientists think perhaps five trees survived.
+This near-total extinction represents not just an ecological loss, but a profound disruption to an entire way of life.
+Forests once filled with creatures dining on chestnuts are much quieter today; Americans can only sing about roasting chestnuts over open fires.

 What did biologists do?

 They responded to the American Chestnut crisis by systematically investigating the problem.

-They identified Cryphonectria parasitica as the fungal pathogen causing widespread tree death, tracing its origin to imported Asian chestnuts.
-Researchers developed multiple strategies to combat the disease, including cross-breeding with blight-resistant Chinese Chestnut varieties, genetic engineering, and biological control methods.
-The primary goal was to develop chestnut trees that could survive the fungal infection, with modern efforts focusing on genetic modification to introduce resistance genes directly into the American Chestnut's DNA.
+Even in the relatively primitive early 1900s, biologists identified Cryphonectria parasitica as the fungal pathogen causing widespread tree death, tracing its origin to imported Asian chestnuts.
+Early researchers developed multiple strategies to combat the disease, including cross-breeding with blight-resistant Chinese Chestnut varieties, genetic engineering, and biological control methods.
+The primary goal was to develop chestnut trees that could survive the fungal infection.
+Modern efforts use new tools such as genetic modification to introduce resistance genes directly into the American Chestnut's DNA.

 Progress has been slow, but today government and non-profits are breeding and planting blight resistant American chestnut saplings throughout America and Canada.
-It'll take many years, but the same humanity that caused the problem learned how to solve it as well.
+It'll take many years to see it again throughout the forests, but progress is being made, and fingers crossed, we are on the way to saving the species.

-Because biologists did not see the "sparrow", i.e. the human name and narrative we give to describe suffering.
-Instead, they saw the problem, investigated it, and implemented a solution.
+Biologists did this because they did not see the "sparrow", i.e. the human narrative we give to describe events which so easily brings superstition and casting blame.
+Instead, biologists saw the problem, investigated it, and implemented a solution.

-In comparison, with the suffering American semiconductor manufacturing, we saw the problem from within the confines of human names and narratives.
-Gamers complained about lost speed, investors lost growth, both versions of "sparrow".
+In comparison, when we see American semiconductor manufacturing suffering, we saw the problem from within the confines of human names and narratives.
+When gamers complained about lost speed to their gaming PCs, or investors lost growth to their portfolios, it was Intel's problems, as if the product of approx 100,000 people's work need not be delved and unearthed.

+It's comparable to our ancestors who might have seen the wilting American Chestnut and said the gods or a witch was responsible.

 Instead, we should have seen a sickness inside the technological ecosystem, and responded as biologists do.

-Next, we'll see what biologists for humans means.
+We didn't because we don't yet know what being a "biologists for humans" means.

+In the next blog post, we'll fix that.

 # POST THREE

-Post Three:

-1.
-"computers are no longer toys what we buy"

-Should be "computers are no longer toys that we buy"

-2.
-"computers are no longer toys what we buy but tools we depend on in an elaborate ecosystem that is ."

-Incomplete sentence.
-The phrase "that is" seems to be a fragment and the period appears misplaced.

-3.
-"Even if the speed of other transistors was worth the it"

-Grammatically incorrect.
-Seems to be an incomplete or incorrectly constructed sentence.

 ## Why "Intel" Matters, Part 3.